Continuing Education Activity

 Patients seeking nocturnal dialysis are limited to their bedrooms, while those fearing unintentional needle dislodgement may prefer daytime dialysis.
 Those with larger, more static HD machines have limited options for machine placement.
 While mobile batch dialysis equipment permits a change of location as long as the appropriate peripheral equipment and outlets are in place.
 The provision and undertaking of dialysis at home involves sharing and division of responsibilities between the home HD program and the patient.
 Both parties, as well as care providers, must understand their responsibilities.
 To avoid ambiguity, the agreement should be formally documented as patient contracts or in-unit policies and procedures.
 The liability towards installation and maintenance should be made clear at the beginning.

+In the United States, approximately 430,000 patients are dependent on hemodialysis.
+Options for access include catheters, arteriovenous fistulas (AVFs), and arteriovenous grafts (AVGs).
 A 15 gauge needle is inserted to access circulation.
-The "fistula first" initiative encourages the creation of an arteriovenous fistula in most patients to provide reliable access to the circulation.
+The "fistula first" initiative encourages the creation of an arteriovenous fistula in most patients to provide reliable access to circulation.
 However, most patients have an arteriovenous graft in which polytetrafluoroethylene prosthetic is interposed between an artery and vein.
 Blood is pumped through the dialyzer at a rate of 300-500 ml/min while dialysate flows in a counter-current direction at 500-800 ml/min.
 The negative hydrostatic pressure on the side of the dialysate is manipulated to achieve adequate fluid removal or ultrafiltration.
 Dialysis targets depend on the urea reduction ratio that is the fraction of blood urea nitrogen reduced per hemodialysis session, ideally 65-70%.
-Hemodialysis dose should be individualized after accounting for the adequacy of ultrafiltration control of hyperkalemia, hyperphosphatemia, acidosis, and fluid removal.
+Hemodialysis dose should be individualized after accounting for the adequacy of ultrafiltration, control of hyperkalemia, hyperphosphatemia, acidosis, and fluid removal.

 Modality was found to be an independent predictor of illness intrusion with more significant intrusion felt in those on hemodialysis than peritoneal dialysis, which is considered more suitable to older patients with multiple comorbidities.
 The six times a week hemodialysis regimen was associated with improved control of hypertension, hyperphosphatemia, reduced left ventricular mass with improvement in self-reported physical health compared to the thrice-weekly regimen.
 A significant rise in mortality and hospitalization for heart failure was noted following the longer intradialytic intervals over the dialysis weekend.